moppymopperson/senseekan/README.md

 5. From a browser, connect to your raspberrypi via IP address or hostname
   - Probably something like `http://raspberypi.local` or `http://192.168.2.1`
   - If you want to see the raw, unprojected video stream (like when using a standard webcam instead of a Theta S), you can visit `http://yourhostname.local/webcam`
+  - You can also get a single frame by going to `http://yourhostname.local/frame`

 ## Composition
 There are 4 containers involved in this app.